-As you could imagine, vaginal intercourse before the cervix closes can push bacteria that is normally present inside the vagina, upwards towards the cervix and into the uterus causing an infection.
+As you could imagine, vaginal intercourse can push bacteria that is normally present inside the vagina, upwards towards the cervix, and into the uterus causing an infection.

-This could present with fever, chills, abdominal pain, and foul smelling vaginal discharge.
+A uterine infection will present with fever, chills, abdominal pain, and foul-smelling vaginal discharge.

 You must let your doctor know if you experience any of these symptoms.

 As far as disruption of vaginal or perineal sutures goes…

 …that is self-explanatory.

 How long does it take for the cervix to close after birth?

 The cervix can take anywhere from 4-6 weeks to close after giving birth.

 Everyone is different.